leylii/LotusPhoto/README.md

 ![LotusPhoto02](https://github.com/user-attachments/assets/7e333dad-2a66-4ae4-a541-4ab337a50f49)

-This project is still under active development.
+This project is being developed gradually.
-Please refer to [TODO.md](./TODO.md) for upcoming tasks and enhancements.
+Please refer to [TODO.md](./TODO.md) for future plans and ideas.